mkb2001/monty/README.md

-This is a project about stacks and queues
+This is a project about stacks and queues. and heaps.